There are several ways of accessing New Zealand’s healthcare services, depending on what sort of help you need.

 Healthline is a free telephone health advice service.
 Talk to a registered nurse about whether you should see a doctor, to get general health advice, or to find the nearest doctor or pharmacy.
 Healthline is available 24 hours a day, 7 days a week.
 Call 0800 611 116.

 The Ministry of Health have a range of programmes that help prevent illness.
 They range from help with addictions like gambling, alcohol or smoking to immunisation programmes and advice about keeping active.
-Check them out on the Ministry of Health's website.

 Help to stop smoking

 Quitline is a service funded by the Ministry of Health to help people stop smoking.
 They offer a support phone line, online and text support.
 If you are eligible for free healthcare services you can also access free nicotine replacement products through your doctor.Quitline 0800 778 778